Alexander McLeod-Lindsay: Trial

 A fortnight after the attack McLeod-Lindsay was charged with the attempted murder of his wife and son.
 Mrs McLeod-Lindsay gave evidence for the defence.
 The Crown case was that Pamela McLeod-Lindsay was lying to protect the family's income.
 There were no signs of forced entry but the house was unlocked.
 Crown witnesses gave inconclusive evidence in relation to a man and a car seen in the area.
 A witness for the defence gave evidence that he was talking to the accused man at the hotel at the time of the assault.

 On 5 March 1965 McLeod-Lindsay was found guilty.
-He was sentenced to 18 years gaol.
-McLeod-Lindsay appealed but in July 1965 the NSW Court of Criminal Appeal upheld the jury's verdict whilst accepting that “(not) … every jury would have been satisfied beyond reasonable doubt”.
+He was sentenced to 18 years jail.
+McLeod-Lindsay appealed but in July 1965 the NSW Court of Criminal Appeal upheld the jury's verdict whilst accepting that “(not) ... every jury would have been satisfied beyond reasonable doubt”.

 A McLeod-Lindsay Citizens Committee, which included Lady Herron, wife of the Chief Justice of New South Wales, Sir Leslie Herron, campaigned for an inquiry.
 The inquiry of Mister Justice Lee in 1969 found that, although there was no established motive for the attack, that did not take away a single incriminating bloodstain.